cobianzo/nutrition-wp/themes/nutrition-child/readme.txt

 == Description ==

-Child theme with all definitions for the nutrition site.
-Depends on plugins ACF, Members
+Child of Fork, dedicated to the Nutrtition site

 == Changelog ==